![]() |

 The chronicler Fordun described Alexander as ' A lettered and goodly man, very humble and amiable towards the clerics and regulars, but terrible beyond measure to the rest of his subjects.'

-King Alexander I died on 23rd April, 1124, at Stirling and was buried at Dunfermline Abbey.
-He was suceeded by his brother, David I.
+King Alexander I died on 23rd April, 1124, at Stirling Castle and was buried at Dunfermline Abbey.
+He left no legitimate heirs and was succeeded by his brother, David I.